Benedictus Buns: Style and evaluation

 Buns's compositions are very important for Dutch religious music.
 Buns's religious compositions have to be judged against the background of the spiritual life of the Carmelites.

 For Buns style is characteristic the structure from proportionally short pieces, with changing beat and speed bars.
 The motets on Latin texts are of a meditative nature.
 Further a homophone setting kind of the Primus in the upper voice, as well as larding also instrumental components in prelude and interlude plays under the designation: Symphonia, Sonata, Ritornello.
 However he wrote brilliant concertando masses, for instance Missa Secunda opus I for 6 vocibus, 4 vocibus in repiëno et instrumenti.

 Buns uses text in the motets of literal excerpts from the Holy Scriptures, partly too of paraphrases of the Scriptures and his own additions in meditative style.
-The new created texts by poets in the 17th century are even real inspiration for Buns’ motets.
+The new created texts by poets in the 17th century are inspiration for Buns’ motets.
 Even literal quotations from the Scriptures text are treated by Buns in an oratical way.
 The instrumental part is in the first phase according to conservative habit written in three or five part, only rarely four part after more modern view.
 The chosen instrumentation by Buns consists of violins, alto and tenor violins, viola, viola di gamba, bass viola, violoncello, bassoon, and basso continuo, usually organ with bass-violins, sometimes with trombones.
 But to the contrary in sonata finalis nr.
 15 opus V Buns composed for two instrumental choirs with basso continuo.
 This composition is representative of the modern concerto principle used by Buns.
 The 13 sonatas of opus VIII are written in outstanding virtuoso Baroque idiom, with some southern tint.
-This opus VIII - Orpheus Elianus e Carmelo in orbem editus - is a splendid example of truly inspired excellent Dutch music.
+This opus VIII - Orpheus Elianus e Carmelo in orbem editus - is an example of Dutch music from that time period.
 Orpheus Elianus refers to the Prophet Elijah, so he did in his opus VII, Elijah the spiritual inspiration for the founders and members of the order of Carmelites to which Buns belonged.